Industries · Data Centres

 • Commissioning preparation packages

-BIM Requirements
+BIM requirements

-Clash Cycle
+Clash cycle

 Weekly federation reviews per hall with issues tracked in BIM Track to closure before installation.

-LOD 400 Audit
+LOD 400 audit

 Risers, plantrooms, and busbar runs validated against fabrication tolerances and manufacturer geometry.

-Synchro Linking
+Synchro linking

 Model objects mapped to hall-by-hall programme activities with tie-in dependencies surfaced.